techn0man1ac/AppleDetectAISystem/README.md

 ## How It Works

 1. The **camera** captures an image.
-2. The image is **sent to the AI model** MiniCPM V-2.6 running on LM Studio.
+2. The image is **sent to the AI model** Gemma 3 4b running on LM Studio.
 3. The AI **analyzes the image** and determines if an apple is present.
 4. If an apple is detected:
    - The system sends `1` to the Arduino board.